Oklahoma offers many outdoor adventures perfect for making new family memories.

 The Tallgrass Prairie Preserve has a 10-mile Bison Loop, allowing you to drive and locate the roaming herds of buffalo.
 Along the way, there are several scenic turnouts where you can get out of your car to admire the view.
 The staff at the Tallgrass Prairie Preserve recommends bringing a pair of binoculars to view distant bison and also advises remaining in your car if the buffalo are nearby.
 Being wild animals, they are unpredictable.

-Other locations where you can view buffalo include the Chickasaw National Recreation Area in Sulphur, southwest Oklahoma’s Wichita Mountains Wildlife Refuge and Foss State Park.
+Other locations where you can view buffalo include the Chickasaw National Recreation Area in Sulphur and southwest Oklahoma’s Wichita Mountains Wildlife Refuge.
 Chickasaw features a small herd, which can be viewed in the designated area right off U.S. 177, near the south side of the park.

 Hiking itself is a great way to get the entire family outside to enjoy some exercise and fresh air.
 Throw in some boulder hopping or rock climbing and it becomes a challenging and intriguing activity, especially for children.